NearByke/NearByke.github.io/_posts/2017-11-13-NearByke-made-it-to-the-top-10-finalists-of-the-Paris-Living-City-Awards.md

 ---
 layout: post
-title: "NearByke made it to the finals of the Paris Living City Awards"
+title: "NearByke made it to the final of the Paris Living City Awards"
 image: "assets/images/grandprix.png"
 excerpt_separator: <!--more-->
 ---